[All]

 (The output will appear below your last command line.)

-If you require additional resources, please refer to our newsgroups;
+If you require additional resources, please refer to our newsgroups; they are found at the following location:

 For issues regarding the command-line tools: